Key Recruitment Metrics to Track in Your Hiring Software

 Your recruitment software should be able to track candidate origins automatically.
 Knowing which channels deliver the best hires (not just the most applicants) helps you double down on what works and stop wasting budget on underperforming platforms.

 Go beyond volume—track quality per source.
 Are referrals leading to faster hires or better retention?
-Your data will tell you.
+These insights are part of the key recruitment metrics to track, especially when evaluating employer branding for tech talent.

 4. Candidate Drop-off Rate